SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 :Note:
-    to improve compatibility, any ECS client SHOULD always be aware of updates.
+    to improve compatibility, any ECS client SHOULD always be aware of `update`_ messages.

 :Note:
     to clarify optionality of some messages, the following table is split into two: